-rational decision-making Choosing the course of action that offers the best outcome, given the existing constraints.
+rational decision making Choosing the course of action that offers the best outcomes, given the constraints you

-- 3. The perils produced by asymmetric information - 4.
-The special challenges posed by not-for-profit organizations - 5.
+- 4. The problems posed by not-for-profit organizations - 5.
 The rapid and confusing course of technical and institutional change

-Let's look at each of these challenges in more depth.
+Let us look at each of these challenges in more depth.